HallenWeaver/go-rest-api-example/README.md

 # Go REST API Example

 Golang project which implements a simple API that performs basic CRUD operations on a database, which models data for fictional characters.
-Currently using the Gin framework and the go-sqlite library
+Current implementation uses the Gin framework and the go-sqlite library.

 ## Installation